-Mixing insulins in one syringe its not hard to learn it just takes a little bit of practice .
-Once you go through the instructions to mix insulin in a syringe given below, you will find it is a very easy task.
+Mixing insulins in one syringe are not hard to learn; it just takes a little bit of practice.
+Once you go through the instructions to mix insulin in a syringe given below, you will find it is an effortless task.

 Example of Dose